criiptico/poketype/Notes.md

 # Notes:

+#### _5-09-24_
+The project is nearing completion, I'm working on the header, footer, and researching how to use firebase.
+[This tutorial looked good for firebase](https://firebase.google.com/docs/hosting/quickstart).

 #### _2-23-24_
 As of now, made the front end more UX friendly for the user and found a way to sort efficacy data in the backend for front end display.